SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 The page describes how a security rating may be calculated for an open-source project.

-## Command line tool for calculating security ratings
+## Command-line tool for calculating security ratings

-There is a command line tool for gathering data about an open-source project and calculating the security rating.
+There is a command-line tool for gathering data about an open-source project and calculating the security rating.
 Currently, there is not an installer for the tool (should we create one?), and the tool should be built locally from the sources.

-The following commands download the sources and build the command line tool with Maven:
+The following commands download the sources and build the command-line tool with Maven:

 ```
 git clone git@github.com:SAP/fosstars-rating-core.git